avare-docs/website/_posts/2022-04-12-chart-seams.md

 ---

 Avare's charts are based on FAA charts.
-The charts distributed by the FAA are based on a legacy system that is still be printed on paper for sale to pilots!
+The charts distributed by the FAA are based on a legacy system that is still being printed on paper for sale to pilots!
 However, the FAA is also distributing them in a digital form with metadata allowing them to be associated with GPS coordinates.  **This is why creating Avare is possible!**